 At Oughtrington, we recognise that a secure understanding of computing is essential for our children in order to prepare them for life in the digital age.
 We have invested in a wide range of resources that will enable our children to excel in computing.

-Our children are well on the way to developing excellent programming skills in line with the new curriculum.
+Our children work hard to develop excellent programming skills in line with the curriculum and using a range of different software.
 In KS1 they begin by devising sequences of instructions to control programmable toys.
 We then introduce screen turtles and LOGO to develop their use of algorithms – planning several steps in advance and making decisions and predictions.
 The children learn to debug their programs when things go wrong.
-Scratch is used to produce animations and simple games linked to topics.
-For example in Year 6 the children are challenged to make an “Escape the Trench” game to link with their topic on WW1.
+The coding program Scratch is used to produce animations and simple games linked to topics throughout KS2.
+For example in Year 6, the children are challenged to make an “Escape the Trench” game to link with their topic on WW1.
 We have LEGO WEDO resources so they can design, build and program models which respond to inputs from sensors.
 As the children progress, we have the capability to grow with their increasing understanding.

-It is important that at Oughtrington we provide the children with building blocks for them to become digital citizens.
+It is vitally important that at Oughtrington we provide the children with building blocks for them to become responsible digital citizens.
 We inspire them to create as well as just use.
-We show them to behave in a way online that is socially aware and responsible and consider the implications of negative behaviour on individuals.
+We show them to behave in a way online that is socially aware and responsible and we consider the implications of negative behaviour on individuals.
+We use the online safety programme E-Aware to teach the children about all aspects of online safety; from creating safe passwords to being kind online.
 We teach them how to be safe and to keep their information secure, based around the SMART rules.
-We complete online safety lessons each term focussing on different area, and complete whole school and key stage assemblies based on online safety.
+We complete online safety lessons each half term focussing on different areas, and complete whole school and key stage assemblies based on online safety.
 We also particpate in nation wide inititaives such as 'Safer Internet Day'.
-We share e-safety information and advice regularly with parents at information evenings, through written communication and regular updates and links on Class Dojo.
+Our team of Digital Leaders, appointed from Year 5 and 6, promote areas of online safety within school and with our school community.
+We share online safety information and advice regularly with parents on Class Dojo, Twitter, Newsletters and through the Online Safety page on our school website.

 Online Safety Links